AcademySoftwareFoundation/MaterialX/source/MaterialXTest/README.md

 If rendering tests are enabled via the build options then code for each Element tested will be compiled and rendered if the appropriate backend support is available.
 - `GLSL`:
-    - Will execute on a machine which supports OpenGL 4.0 or above.
+    - Will execute on a Windows machine which supports OpenGL 4.0 or above.
 - `OSL`: Uses utilities from the
     [OSL distribution](https://github.com/imageworks/OpenShadingLanguage).
     - The utilities are not generated as part of the MaterialX build.